How textiles relate to the curriculum

 The use of measuring and ratio for enlargement or shrinking designs in proportion are required and the correct amounts of fleece needed have to be calculated.
 Pattern drawing could require the calculation of area or circumference.

 These are wonderful subjects to illustrate using large felt panels in series.
-Felt making has been an occupation since prehistoric times worldwide and there are plenty of examples from the past or current, which could be adapted for school use: Tudor rose key-rings, Mongolian yurt reading tents, Turkish rug door-mats, beautiful Elizabethan - style wall panels, Inca ponchos, to name a few!
+Felt making has been a human occupation since prehistoric times worldwide and there are plenty of examples from the past or current, which could be adapted for school use: Tudor rose key-rings, Mongolian yurt reading tents, Turkish rug door-mats, beautiful Elizabethan - style wall panels, Inca ponchos, to name a few!
 I'm happy to discuss ideas.

 Art & Design